TOI-4342: Planetary system

 The star hosts two planets discovered by the transit method.
 They were initially observed in TESS data from Sector 13 (June and July 2019) and Sector 27 (July 2020) and were validated with ground based observations with LCO telescope network during 2021, with a study published in 2023.
+Spectroscopic measurements of the star for the purposes of radial velocity measurements to determine the planets' masses were performed by ESPRESSO between April 2022 and March 2023, as well as NIRPS at the ESO 3.6 m Telescope between August and October 2023.
 The planets are orbiting close to a 2:1 mean-motion resonance.

 Both planets are sub-Neptunes, similar in size, expected to have atmospheres with a significant fraction of hydrogen and helium.
 Based on the calculated insolation, the planets are expected to have equilibrium temperatures of 633.6±6.2 K and 508.9±5.0 K respectively.

-As of January 2025, the planets' masses have not yet been directly measured, though their masses estimated based on the empirical mass–radius relationship were noted in the discovery paper to fall above the limits of detection for the radial velocity method.
+While the planets have very similar radii, their masses are measured to be significantly different.
+The densities calculated from the measured values for radius and mass are 3.18±0.70 g.cm-3 for the planet b and 2.01±0.65 g.cm-3 for the planet c.
+There are different possible interpretations for their compositions based on those density values.
+TOI-4342 b could be an ocean world with an Earth-like core surrounded by a ~50% mass fraction steam atmosphere, or it could have a much less massive hydrogen-rich atmosphere instead.
+The lower inferred density together with a lower equilibrium temperature of TOI-4342 c is not compatible with the water-dominated envelope models, instead pointing at a higher abundance of hydrogen and helium.